 (b) the Board shall, unless in the particular circumstances of the case it considers it unreasonable so to do, deduct from the pension paid to the pensioner the increase in children’s allowance which becomes payable pursuant to the order.

-[Section 69 8 amended by No. 75 of 1973 s.
+[Section 69 8 amended: No. 75 of 1973 s.
 23.]

 70. Imprisonment of pensioners